International Development: Education

 Only Canadian citizens are eligible for CLIC support.

-Open to graduate and undergraduate students at all six CLIC member universities.
+Open to graduate and undergraduate students at all nine CLIC member universities.

 Note: Credit transfer has only been approved of at the University of Calgary.
 Students from other CLIC member universities must submit course documentation to their faculty for credit transfer approval.
 Contact the CLIC office (email@example.com) to help you to get the documents for credit transfer approval.

 Apply with your home university to receive your travel grant.